-Memories of uncomfortable or negative situations from the past can stop any chance of capturing opportunities in this moment or making forward movement.
+Memories of uncomfortable or negative situations from the past can stop you from capturing opportunities in the moment or making forward movement.

 Many people are stuck in the future, consumed by thoughts of what could be rather than what they can create.
 They waste hours and days contemplating, visualising, and thinking about the future.
 When you live in the moment, you can take productive action to create your ideal future.

-If you slow down and give yourself more time to really think and analyse opportunities the biggest ones are in front of you rather than constantly chasing something new.
+Sometimes you need to start to live in the moment.
+If you slow down and give yourself time to think and analyse opportunities, the biggest ones are in front of you.

-Being fully focused in the moment is often where the biggest opportunities are.
-Stay out of constantly thinking about the future and look at what’s in front of you.
-Look at what you can change and transform in this moment.
+Being focused in the moment is where the best opportunities are.
+Stay out of constantly thinking about the future and look at what is in front of you.
+Look at what you can change and transform in the moment.